agelessZeal/koinswap.org-frontend/doc/Info.md

 # Documentation: Info

-A brief overview how Info part of FliferSwap website works.
+A brief overview how Info part of koinswAp website works.

 ## Code structure